annotell/public-docs/docs-src/docs/kognic-io/working_with_inputs.md

        └── ...
 ```

-There are 2 ways to create inputs
+There are 2 ways to associate inputs with a project and batch:

 - Adding inputs to the latest open batch for a project
 - Adding inputs to specified batch for a project

 The following examples all use an input of type `Cameras`, however the interface applies to all input types.
+Note that
+we also provide a wrapper function `create_inputs` to help with this process, see [Creating Multiple Inputs With One Call](#creating-multiple-inputs-with-one-call).

 ### Adding inputs to the latest open batch for a project